-Director Lead: Sanjiv Kohli, Deputy Chief Executive and Director - Resources

-Lead Officer: Nick Wilson, Business Manager - Financial Services, Ext.
+Report to: Policy & Performance Improvement Committee Meeting - 26 June 2023 Director Lead: Sanjiv Kohli, Deputy Chief Executive and Director - Resources Lead Officer: Nick Wilson, Business Manager - Financial Services, Ext.
 5317

 Report Summary Reason for Report To enable the Council's budget process to proceed encompassing agreed assumptions.
-Report Title Council's Annual Budget 2023/24 Overall Corporate Boundary Purpose of Report To set out the General Fund & HRA Budget Strategy for consideration by Members before detailed work commence.
-Recommendations The overall General Fund & HRA budget strategy be approved; The consultation process with Members be noted; Budget officers continue work on the assessment of various budget proposals affecting services for consideration in setting the Council's budget; and Budget managers work with finance officers in identifying further efficiency savings, increasing income from fees and charges and in identifying new sources of income.
+Report Title Corporate Annual Budget Strategy for 2024/25 Purpose of Report To set out the General Fund, Capital & HRA Budget Strategy for 2024/25, for consideration by Members before detailed work commences.
+Recommendations That the Policy &amp; Performance Improvement Committee: (a) recommend to Cabinet the overall General Fund, Capital &amp; HRA Budget Strategy for 20245/25; (b) note the consultation process with Members; (c) note that Budget officers continue work on the assessment of various budget proposals affecting services for consideration in setting the Council's budget; and (d) note that Budget managers work with finance officers in identifying further efficiency savings, increasing income from fees and charges and in identifying new sources of income.